GLYCAM-Web/gmml2/README.md

-# GMML
+# GMML2
-The GLYCAM Molecular Modeling Library (GMML) is typically used as a library accessed by GEMS (GLYCAM Extensible Modeling Script).
+The GLYCAM Molecular Modeling Library (GMML) is a C++ library created by the Woods Group.
+This is the scientific code underlying much of GLYCAM-Web (glycam.org).
+GMML2 is a new version of GMML that has replaced much of the old codebase.
+Some tools like Glyfinder (glycam.org/gf) and the glycomimetic builder use the original GMML.
+Note that the GMMl2 code was originally developed within GMML1.
+We then forked to this repo and deleted the old code from here.

 [Overview](#overview)